SAVE AN EXTRA $1500 ON GrandStand MultiForce - ENDS MARCH 28TH

 With the GrandStand Multi-Force models available in 52" and 60" you are able leverage your investment to be used for more than just mowing, by using it to push snow and blow leaves.

-Comfort.
 Many people find the zero turn stander to be more comfortable than a sit down Z. The reasons vary, some say they get hot sitting a seat where as on the zero turn stander they have air flowing around them, some say sitting for long periods on a Z hurts their back where as the zero turn stander does not.
 The suspended platform on which the operator stands performs similarly to an expensive spring suspended seat, with the zero turn stander however you still have the natural added advantage of being able to slightly bend you knees to smooth out the ride even further.

-Visibility.
 Because you are standing on the rear of the machine and because there are no fenders covering the wheels, you have a natural view of what the rear wheels are doing.
 Most every Z operator has experienced, on a dew covered grass morning, that moment when you continue to pull back on a control lever because the machine is not moving to suddenly realize maybe the wheel is spinning.
 Then you turn your head and lean over enough to see if the wheel is turning and possibly the hole in the turf you just created.
 With a zero turn stander you know immediately if a wheel is loosing traction, allowing you to compensate and avoid tearing up the turf.
 Knowing what the wheels are doing is useful information to the operator.

-Reduced trailer space.
 With the platform raised, the GrandStand becomes much shorter than a sit down Z. The narrower models, like the 36” and 40” are even narrower than they are long and the reduced length allows them to easily be turned sideways on a landscape trailer.
 The 40” GrandStand for example turned sideways on the front of a 12’ landscape trailer only reduces the trailers usable length by 3.5’ still leaving 8.5’ free for other equipment.
 Or put one 36” GrandStand and two 48” GrandStands on a 12’ trailer.
 You can also fit a full size commercial Z and 52” GrandStand on a 12’ trailer.

-Happier customers.
 Landscapers often run into objections, particularly from residential customers, that they don’t like big heavy equipment on their yards.
 Weight wise a GrandStand is somewhere between a walk behind and a sit down Z, but its appearance, smaller wheels than a Z and shorter even than a walk behind tends to draw fewer objections from your customers.
 For every objection you hear from your customers about big equipment, there very well may be a few more customers who feel the same but don’t say it.

 While I do occasionally hear contractors say they don’t plan to ever buy another sit down Z, I believe there will always be places where a sit down Z is better suited and customers who simply want to sit rather than stand.
 Zero turn standers have had almost no penetration of the home owner market.
-Part of this is because they are only offered in expensive commercial grade versions at this point, but also many of the advantages just don’t matter to a home owner.
-Reduced trailer space for example is of no concern to someone who never trailers the mower.
+Part of this is because they are only offered in expensive commercial grade versions at this point, but also some of the advantages just don’t translate to a home owner.
+Reduced trailer space for example is of little concern to the typical homeowner.